davidmartinezros/how-do-you-learn/README.md

 Change the list methods passing the idRobot parameter.
 Simplify the calls in the services for using only one unity get call and unify it.

+## Version 2.8.0-SNAPSHOT

+Convert tag to an Object Tag with it's mongodb id.
+Convert all model Objects to mongodb documents.
+Simplify the parametritzed calls and restrict them only to query methods where are usefull only.
+Implements and prove the remove methods for tag and unity using repositories delete function.